-‘Sports Illustrated’ Model Haley Kalil Sizzles In Cleavage-Baring Coral Bikini While Frolicking In Frothy Surf
+'Sports Illustrated' Model Haley Kalil Sizzles In Cleavage-Baring Coral Bikini While Frolicking In Frothy Surf

 Another responded to her request with this one-liner.

-“More vitamin sea, please,” they suggested.
+"More vitamin sea, please," they quipped.

-“Trying to make a splash,” an admirer remarked and followed the comment with a wave emoji.
+"Trying to make a splash," a third admirer remarked, following their comment with a wave emoji.

-A fourth Instagrammer waxed lyrical about Haley’s beauty.
+A fourth user waxed lyrical about Haley's beauty.

 "You are so pretty, princess.
 Love your smile, and your figure is fantastic," they gushed.